dwarf78/.dotfiles/README.md

 Templates available in the .dotfile:

 - eisvogel.latex
-- pandoc-scholar.latex (estically pleasing and preferred)
+- pandoc-scholar.latex (esthetic and preferred)

 ### One style of Nerd fonts (ie Firacode)